PepkorIT/beach-day/readme.md

 #### Full API Documentation
 Full API documentation can be found in all the source files in the form of jsdoc and is built to the docs/api-reference folder.
 It will need to be served by a web server to view.

+# Tasks to take beach-day public
+- Justin to review
+- Push to github
+- Add to NPM
+- Update install path to NPM global
+- Host API docs and update this page's link